 In December 2019, we entered into a Joint Development Agreement, or JDA, with Bayer pursuant to which we agreed to the joint development of certain strains selected from our proprietary microbial library.
-We and Bayer have agreed to cooperate in the identification and in vitro and ex vivo characterization of microbial strains for topical formulations, which we intend to develop as potential over-the-counter cosmetic products.
-Bayer paid us a one-time payment upon execution of the JDA and has agreed to reimburse us for our development costs.
-In October 2021, Bayer expanded the option agreement and paid us a second fee for additional characterization work.
+We and Bayer have agreed to cooperate in the identification and in vitro and ex vivo characterization of S. epidermidis strains for oleogel formulations.
+Bayer paid us a one-time \$150,000 payment upon execution of the JDA and has agreed to reimburse us for our development costs.
+In October 2021, Bayer expanded the option agreement and paid us \$375,000 for additional characterization work.
 We have granted Bayer an option to acquire an exclusive royalty bearing license for up to six strains subject to development activities under the JDA, including an exclusive royalty bearing license to any related patent rights.
-Bayer has an option to acquire the exclusive license rights for a period of six months following our delivery of the results of the JDA development activities to Bayer.
+Bayer has an option to acquire the exclusive license rights for period of six month following our delivery of the results of the JDA development activities to Bayer.
 After screening through hundreds of strains, we and Bayer have selected two particular strains to move forward with in vitro and ex vivo characterization.